jsdclxvi/Reforestation/README.md

-## Why did the A go to the bathroom and come out as an E?
-Because he had a vowel movement.
+## Why is the new Kindle screen textured to look like paper?
+So you feel write at home.